KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/simple-installations.md

 To install the Komodo daemon, `komodod`, and its necessary counterpart, `komodo-cli`, the simplest method is to download pre-compiled binaries.

+Downloadable packages are available for Linux, MacOS, and Windows.

 [Download and unzip the pre-compiled executables found here.](https://github.com/KomodoPlatform/komodo/releases)

 Once unzipped, the executables do not require installation.
 Simply find `komodod` and `komodo-cli` in the directory where you unzipped the files.